nmarsceau/odd-commands/README.md

+> 🗄️ This repository is **archived**.
+>
+> Instead of using this tool, I would recommend adding aliases and functions directly to your PowerShell profile.

 # Odd Commands
 Odd Commands is a PowerShell tool for storing and running commands you may not use frequently and are too long or awkward to memorize.